 The track is a popular facility, with a 77m observation tower dominating the skyline.
 With its title as the ‘live music capital of the world’, it’s no surprise that the circuit attracts high-profile music acts, with big names such as Taylor Swift and Bruno Mars taking to the stage over F1 weekends in recent years.

-Major events happening at Circuit of The Americas in 2019
+Major motorsport events at Circuit of The Americas in 2021

 Circuit of the Americas (COTA) is located 24 km south east of downtown Austin.